-The famous marathon in Rome is organized on the third or fourth Sunday of the month.
-The marathon runs its 42km stretch through many picturesque streets of the city, Its starting point is at the Roman Forum, after which runners will pass by some of the best known monuments and locations of the capital, including the Vatican.
+The famous marathon in Rome is usually organized on the third or fourth Sunday of the month (but please check the official website, sometimes it’s in April, as it is this year, 2019).
+The marathon runs its 42km stretch through many picturesque streets of the city, its starting point is at the Roman Forum, after which runners will pass by some of the best known monuments and locations of the capital, including the Vatican.
 The finish line is, every year, by the Colosseum.
 The marathon is quite popular and people from all over the world take part in it, and there is even a shorter route for casual runners.

 Saint Giuseppe or Saint Joseph’s feast day is celebrated on the 19th of March and is also known as Father’s Day.
 It used to be a national holiday in Italy and traditionally bonfires were lit through the country on the day.
 According to tradition, children give gifts to their fathers on the occasion and, in many places, nativity scenes based on the life of the Saint are shown.
 Saint Joseph Day also have a typical food: zeppole.